-Participants must travel together on a group flight, unless alternate arrangements or travel deviations have been approved in advance by OIA.
+Participants must travel together on a group flight, unless alternate arrangements or travel deviations have been approved in advance by OIA or Global Partnerships.
 Any person who deviates from the group travel plans must sign a Travel Deviation Request, available from the Office of International Affairs.

 Trip leaders are suggested to work through a travel agent or study abroad program provider in order to purchase plane tickets.
+GP trip leaders will work with the coordinator to book flights.
 OIA recommends Student Universe for groups of 10 or more travelers.